luckywangie/MoringaDesk/README.md

 ## Deployment
-* You can view the frontend live on [Stack overflow frontend](https://extraordinary-hummingbird-a3ca9c.netlify.app/)
+* You can view the frontend live on [https://funny-sprite-8e31be.netlify.app/]
-* You can view the flask backend here [Stack overflow frontend](https://stack-overflow-clone-tybm.onrender.com)
+* You can view the flask backend here [https://moringadesk-ckj3.onrender.com]

 ## Known Bugs
 The application works perfectly well, no bugs.